ipspace/blog/content/posts/2025/01/common-labbing-misconceptions.md

 > How is netlab different from CML

-Ignoring the "GUI versus infrastructure-as-code" conceptual differences, I was told that CML no longer includes _Autonetkit_, which means you must do most of your device configuration from scratch, like with GNS3 or EVE-NG (as opposed to getting a ready-to-run network with _netlab, see above for details).
+Ignoring the "GUI versus infrastructure-as-code" conceptual differences, I was told that CML no longer includes _Autonetkit_, which means you must do most of your device configuration from scratch, like with GNS3 or EVE-NG (as opposed to getting a ready-to-run network with _netlab_, see above for details).

 If you know more, please leave a comment.